fogbender/b2b-saaskit/src/content/setup/production.md

 #### PropelAuth

-Note that the PropelAuth free tier has a limit of 2 projects.

-1. Create a new PropelAuth project, then locate "Integrate your product" - "Frontend integration".
+1. Create a new PropelAuth project (e.g., `pwf-prod`), then locate "Integrate your product" - "Frontend integration".

-1. In the "Test" tab "Primary Frontend Location" change the type to `Vercel` and enter a "Subdomain" (this part is tricky because we haven't deployed to Vercel yet, be creative).
+1. Under "Test" / "Primary Frontend Location", change **Type** to `Vercel`, then come up with a value for "Subdomain" - this can be any string (e.g., `pwf-2023-may-13-435pm`), as long as `https://[subdomain].vercel.app` resolves to 404: NOT_FOUND.

-1. Set "Default redirect path after login" to `/app`.
+1. Set "Default redirect path after login" to `/app`

-1. Press "Save".
+1. Press "Save"

-3. Locate the "Integrate your product" - "Integrate your Backend" step.
+3. Locate the "Integrate your product" - "Backend integration" page

-4. Copy "Auth URL", then save it with `doppler secrets set PUBLIC_AUTH_URL --config prd`.
+4. Copy "Auth URL", then save it with `doppler secrets set PUBLIC_AUTH_URL --config prd`

-5. Copy "Public (Verifier) Key", then save it with `doppler secrets set PROPELAUTH_VERIFIER_KEY --config prd`).
+5. Copy "Public (Verifier) Key", then save it with `doppler secrets set PROPELAUTH_VERIFIER_KEY --config prd`

-6. Click on "Create New API Key" give it a name (e.g. PWF Prod), copy the key, then save it with `doppler secrets set PROPELAUTH_API_KEY --config prd`).
+6. Click on "Create New API Key", give the key a name (e.g., `pwf-prod`), copy the key, then save it with `doppler secrets set PROPELAUTH_API_KEY --config prd`

 #### Check build

-1. Make sure you can still build the project locally with `doppler run --config prd yarn build`.
+1. Make sure you can still build the project locally with `doppler run --config prd yarn build`

 #### Publish to GitHub, deploy to Vercel